deathworlders/online/content/book/deathworlders/chapter-43-scars-both-old-new.md

 Miller shrugged too when Jack looked at her.
 “Don’t ask me, I’m terrible with names.
 It was kinda old-fashioned though.
 And it started with a B. Like, uh… Betty or something.
 I’unno.
 Might’a been Betty.”

 Jack resisted the urge to scratch his hand where the drip had been.
-He’d definitely enjoyed kissing…*Her*...
-But not knowing Her name just felt *wrong.* He felt dirty, and not just from the dried vomit on his shirt.
+He’d definitely enjoyed kissing…*Her*...But not knowing Her name just felt *wrong.* He felt dirty, and not just from the dried vomit on his shirt.

 Moho, in a rare gentle moment, laid a hand the size of a ham on his shoulder.
 “Bruh.
 You don’t need her name.
 We were right, you got game like you were born with swag.”